Emprie vs Flippa

 Empire Flippers vs Flippa – Verdict

-Each broker has its own pros and cons however we think Empire flippers is the one to go for.
+Each broker has its own pros and cons however we think Empire Flippers is the one to go for.